mcu-tools/mcuboot/docs/design.md

 unwritten, the user can test the image in the secondary slot (i.e., transition to state II).

-Note1: If the sector being copied is the last sector, then swap status is temporarily maintained on scratch for the duration of this operation, always using the primary slot's area otherwise.
+Note1: If the region being copied contains the last sector, then swap status is temporarily maintained on scratch for the duration of this operation, always using the primary slot's area otherwise.